Neglected tropical diseases: Dengue and chikungunya

 There are 50–100 million dengue virus infections annually.
 Dengue fever is usually not fatal, but infection with one of four serotypes can increase later susceptibility to other serotypes, resulting in a potentially fatal disease called severe dengue.
-Dengue fever is caused by a flavivirus, and is spread mostly by the bite of the Aedes aegypti mosquito.
+Dengue fever is caused by a flavivirus which is spread mostly by the bite of the Aedes aegypti mosquito.
 No treatment for either dengue or severe dengue exists beyond palliative care.
 The symptoms are high fever and flu-like symptoms.
 It is found in Asia, Latin America, and Northern Australia.

 Chikungunya is an arboviral disease transmitted by A. albopictus and A. aegypti mosquitoes.
 The virus was first isolated from an outbreak in Tanzania in 1952.
 Chikungunya virus is a member of the genus Alphavirus and family Togaviridae.
-The word "chikungunya" is from the Makonde language and means "that which bends up", referring to the effect of the debilitating joint pain on the patient.
+The word "chikungunya" is from the Makonde language and means "that which bends up", referring to the effect of debilitating joint pain on the patient.
 Symptoms, generally appearing 5–7 days after exposure, can be confused with dengue and include fever, rash, headache, joint pain, and swelling.
 The disease mainly occurs in Africa and Asia.

 Dracunculiasis

 Dracunculiasis is also known as Guinea-worm disease.
 In 2019, 53 cases were reported across four countries, a substantial decrease from 3,500,000 cases in 1986.
 It is not fatal, but can cause months of inactivity.
 It is caused by drinking water contaminated by water fleas infected with guinea-worm larvae.
 Approximately one year after infection, a painful blister forms and one or more worms emerge.
 Worms can be up to 1 metre long.

 It is usually treated by World Health Organization volunteers who clean and bandage wounds caused by worms and return daily to pull the worm out a few more inches.
-Dracunculiasis is preventable by water filtration, immediate case identification to prevent the spread of disease, health education, and treating ponds with larvicide.
+Dracunculiasis is preventable by water filtration, immediate case identification to prevent spread, health education, and treating ponds with larvicide.
 An eradication program has been able to reduce prevalence.
 As of 2014, the four endemic countries are Chad, Ethiopia, Mali, and South Sudan.